 by Keith Gutierrez on Sep 11, 2016

 An effective long-term marketing strategy should be built on a foundation that supports sustainable growth.
-While there are many growth hacking tactics that can be used to jump start growth, many do not provide growth for the long-term.
+While there are many growth hacking tactics that can be used to jump-start growth, many do not provide growth for the long-term.
 In this article, we'll explore optimization techniques you can use to generate sustainable growth.

-Ries points out that that sustainable growth is characterized by one simple rule: "New customers come from the actions of past customers."
+Ries points out that sustainable growth is characterized by one simple rule: "New customers come from the actions of past customers."

 Here are 4 primary ways to drive sustainable growth:

 - Word of mouth - A natural occurrence that happens as the result of the enthusiasm of satisfied customers.

 Side effectof usage - The desire to use a product or service, sparked by seeing others successfully using it first.